 The vedA~NGa jyotiSha has been a strikingly difficult text to fathom despite its small size.
-It is the late vedic text that appears to be a quick and handy guide for calenderical calculations.
+It is the late vedic text that appears to be a quick and handy guide for calendrical calculations.
 It has attracted much attention of Western scholars, despite not understanding much of it.
 Yet they use it as a starting point to suggest how the Hindus were definitely astronomical idiots.
-This trend set by the early Western scholars regarding Hindu astronomy is repeated to this date as a part of their program to present the picture of “India as the cul de sac” (vide Michael Witzel, a German Indologist).
-The view of the early white Indologists on Hindu astronomy is epitomized by the American Indologist Whitney (the translator of the atharva veda)’s comments on the VJ: “And when we come to add that the Jyotisha (VJ) has no definable place in Sanskrit literature, or relation to the Vedic ceremonial.. we shall see that this famous datum, which has seemed to promise so much, has caused so much labour and discussion, and is even yet clung to by some scholars as the sheet-anchor of ancient Hindu chronology, is nothing but a delusive phantom.”
+This trend set by some of the early Euro-American scholars regarding Hindu astronomy is repeated to this date as a part of their program presenting the picture of “India as the cul de sac” (vide Michael Witzel, a German Indologist).
+The view of the early white Indologists on Hindu astronomy is epitomized by the American Indologist Whitney (the translator of the atharvaveda)’s comments on the VJ: “And when we come to add that the Jyotisha (VJ) has no definable place in Sanskrit literature, or relation to the Vedic ceremonial.. we shall see that this famous datum, which has seemed to promise so much, has caused so much labour and discussion, and is even yet clung to by some scholars as the sheet-anchor of ancient Hindu chronology, is nothing but a delusive phantom.”

-While this and succeeding views of the white Indologists and their Japanese imitators have acquired wide currency, Hindu scholars have labored on interpretting the text correctly to a great measure.
-However, to give where credit is due an early white scholar Thibaut was fairly effective in interpretting a number of verses.
+While this and succeeding views of the white Indologists and their Japanese imitators have acquired wide currency, Hindu scholars have labored on interpreting the text correctly to a great measure.
+However, to give where credit is due an early European scholar Thibaut was fairly effective in interpreting a number of verses.
 The first Hindu scholar to make a major in road was S.B.
-Dikshit, who labored on this text not far from the place where I spent a good part of my life.
+Dikshit, who labored on this text not far from the place where I spent a good part of my youth.
 Dikshit’s work unfortunately did not acquire wide readership because it was written in the Maharatti language.
-He was followed by the Northerner Chote Lala and Sudhakara Dvivedi the paNDita from Kashi who successfully interpretted a little more of the text, though they were locked in conflict between themselves.
+He was followed by the Northerner Chote Lala and Sudhakara Dvivedi, the paNDita from Kashi, who successfully interpreted a little more of the text, though they were locked in conflict between themselves.
 The great B.G.
 Tilak then further clarified some points.
-The final assault on the text along with a modern English translation was provided by the smArta savant shrI kuppanna shAstrI, who more or less interpretted most of the text.
+The final assault on the text along with a modern English translation was provided by the smArta savant shrI kuppanna shAstrI, who more or less interpreted most of the text.
 If we can today understand some of the elegant devices of the VJ, it is only because of kuppanna shAstrI’s enormous scholarship, setting the true standards for the kind of scholarship needed to tackle complex texts.

-The vedic calenderic knowledge which provides the background for the VJ needs some description.
-There is clear evidence that the vedic kavI-s were fully aware of the precession of the equinox, and they had observations from the remote past of at 4000 BCE or beyond.
+The vedic calendric knowledge which provides the background for the VJ needs some description.
+There is evidence that the vedic kavi-s were fully aware of the precession of the equinox, and they had memories of observations from the remote Indo-European past of at 4000 BCE or beyond.
 From the early times the Arya knew of the year being approximately 365 days– the sAmidhenI hymns contain 360 syllables in the form of 15 gAyatrI-s + the oM bhurbhuvasvaroM forming the year by supplying the remaining days and its fraction.
 Two great vedic shrauta masters, the pa~nchAla prince babara prAvAhaNi and sArvaseni shaucheya declare the logic behind the pa~ncharAtra sacrifice.
-They say that the year which is the ya~jna is complete only by adding the 5 days.
+They say that the year, which is the ya~jna, is complete only by adding the 5 days.
 They say that 4 days is too few while 6 days is two many so to complete the year we add 5 last days to the year .
 This is how the 365 day approximate year is laid out (TS 7.1.10).
 Right in the R^igveda the shunaHshepa, the son of ajigarta notes that the intercalary month is used to correct for the imperfect match of the lunar and solar years (RV1.25.8).